sameersbn/docker-gitlab/README.md

 ## Introduction

-Dockerfile to build a [GitLab](https://about.gitlab.com/) image for the [Docker](https://www.docker.com/products/docker-engine) opensource container platform.
+Dockerfile to build a [GitLab](https://about.gitlab.com/) image for the [Docker](https://www.docker.com/products/docker-engine) open source container platform.

 GitLab CE is set up in the Docker image using the [install from source](https://docs.gitlab.com/ce/install/installation.html) method as documented in the official GitLab documentation.